International Workers' Day: Colombia

 1 May has long been recognized as Labour Day and almost all workers respect it as a national holiday.
 As in many other countries, it is common to see rallies by the trade unions in all over the main regional capitals of the country.

 Costa Rica

 First celebrated in 1913, labor day is a public holiday, and at the same time an important day for government activities.
 On this day, the President of Costa Rica gives a speech to the citizens and the legislature of Costa Rica about the duties that were undertaken through the previous year.
 The president of the legislature is also chosen by its members.

 Cuba

 This day is known as Labour Day in Cuba.
 People march in the streets, showing their support to the Cuban Communist government and the Cuban Revolution during the whole morning.

 Dominica

 In Dominica, Labour Day is a public holiday on the first Monday in May.

 Dominican Republic

-1 May is a national holiday known as Labour Day and celebrated by workers' parades and demonstration.
+1 May is a national holiday known as Labour Day and celebrated by festivities.